batus5678/mhr-ggate/README.md

 GAS runs on Google's domain so it basically never gets blocked. your VPS stays hidden, nobody connects to it directly.

+## ⚠️ Purpose & Warning

+**This project is for educational purposes and legitimate circumvention of internet censorship.**

+- Use responsibly and in accordance with applicable laws.
+- Google Apps Script has daily quotas.
+Abuse may lead to your Google account being limited or banned.
+- The author is not responsible for any misuse or consequences of using this tool.

 ---

 ## what's different from mhr-cfw